jlinoff/pam/README.md

 <img src="www/help/pam-file-load.png" width="400" alt="file-load">

-If the file was saved with a password, you must enter that password or the file will not load.
+If the file was saved with a password, you must enter that password or the file will prompt for the password when loading.

-If you wish to load the example records file, click on the text to load example records that can be used to get you started.
+If you wish to load the example records file, click or tap on the examples text (#1) to load example records that can be used to get you started.

 <img src="www/help/pam-file-load-example.png" width="400" alt="file-load-example">

 These are the records that are loaded.

 <img src="www/help/pam-file-load-example-records.png" width="400" alt="file-load-example-records">

+Click or tap on the URL text (#2) to load a file from the web.
+This is typically used when a PAM records file is shared because no changes can be made.

 ### Search Records
 _PAM_ allows you to search records by their title or their field